sfigg/commercialization-public/docset/customize/mdm/nodecache-csp.md

 Optional.
 List of nodes whose values do not match their expected values as specified in **/*NodeID*/ExpectedValue**.
 Scope is dynamic.

 Data type is string.
 Supported operation is Get.

+<a href="" id="providerid-changednodesdata"></a>***ProviderID*/ChangedNodesData**
+Added in Windows 10, version 1703.
+Optional.
+XML containing nodes whose values do not match their expected values as specified in /NodeID/ExpectedValue.

+Suppported operation is Get.

 <a href="" id="providerid-nodes"></a>***ProviderID*/Nodes**
 Required.
 Root node for cached nodes.
 Scope is dynamic.